Prunoideae/ProbeJS/docs/installation-and-usage/page.md

 - [x] Insert item and block strings automatically when you trigger `KubeJS Info` in game.
 - [x] Syncing script errors and warnings from the game to the editor.
-- [x] Jumps to the decompiled Java code of the classes you referrenced in your scripts.
 - [x] Reloading scripts from VSCode directly.
 - [x] Evaluate function or variable at runtime.
-- [ ] Decorate item/block/fluid string with their icons.
+- [x] Decorate item/block/fluid string with their icons.
+- [x] Provides completions in JavaScript/TypeScript files.

 ### Error Lens